LucasGSGS/VisionZeroWebApp/README.md

 # VisionZeroWebApp

-This is a web map app based on python(especially osmnx package), nodejs, expressjs, Angular to show paths switched between the shortest path and safest path.
+This is a web map app based on python3(especially osmnx package), nodejs, expressjs, Angular to show paths switched between the shortest path and safest path.

 ## Getting Started